 I am interested in modeling human behavior using statistical/simulation modeling and machine learning techniques.
-Specifically, I have focuses on human mobility, its impact on people and everyday life (e.g., traffic, disease spread) and human behavior in cybersecurity.
+Specifically, I have focuses on human behavior in cybersecurity and the impact of human mobility on people and everyday life (e.g., traffic, disease spread).
 I use publicly accessible data sources (e.g., Twitter, WIGLE.net, US Census) to tackle these problems.
 On the computational side, I develop frameworks using mobility data to support activities from data collection and modeling to visualizing results.
 You can see a list projects and tools that I've developed or see my publications here.
 The list below requires some updates.

 Projects & Tools(Outdated - A new presentation format is coming soon )